galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

     </div>

-2. **Identify variants and single nucleotide variants** using **Clair3** ({% cite Zheng2021 %}), which is designed specifically for Nanopore datasets giving better results than other variant calling tools as well as its new and up-to-date.
+2. **Identify variants and single nucleotide variants** using **Clair3** ({% cite Zheng2021 %}), which is designed specifically for Nanopore datasets and giving better results than other variant calling tools, as well as being new and up-to-date.

     > <comment-title></comment-title>
     > [__Medaka consensus tool__ and __medaka variant tool__](https://github.com/nanoporetech/medaka) can be also used instead of **Clair3**, they give similar results but they are much slower then **Clair3** and offer fewer options.